|Baker of Lismacue|

 Baker family of Lismacue House

-Baker, Thomas (d.
-1642).
-Parentage unknown.
-He is said to have gone to Ireland in the retinue of Thomas Radclyffe, 3rd Earl of Sussex, who was Lord Deputy of Ireland 1557-83, but it seems unlikely that his emigration could have been so early and he was more probably the son of an Elizabethan settler or someone who went to Ireland in the Jacobean period.
+Baker, Thomas (1577-1642).
+Probably the Thomas Baker who was the younger son of John Baker (c.1531-1606) [see the Bakers of Sissinghurst, baronets] and his first wife, Katharine, daughter of Sir Thomas Scott of Scott's Hall (Kent), baptised at St Stephen, Coleman St., London, 3 April 1577.
+He is often said to have gone to Ireland in the retinue of Thomas Radclyffe, 3rd Earl of Sussex, who was Lord Deputy of Ireland 1557-83, but that cannot be correct, and it would seem more probable that he accompanied Robert Devereux, 2nd Earl of Essex, when he was appointed to that office in 1599.
 With the outbreak of the Great Rebellion in 1641 he was besieged at Knockordan Castle from October 1641, but after he died during the siege and when the defenders' ammunition was exhausted, his widow capitulated on 2 February 1642.
 The rebels took everything - even the clothes from their backs - and turned them out of the house.
 Anne's account of the siege was recorded by a commission sent to enquire into the losses of the loyal population.
 Because Baker's landlords were all Irish Catholics who were implicated in the rebellion, their lands were seized by the Crown and Baker's tenant rights were extinguished at the same time.
 Fortunately, Baker had lent money to some of his landlords on the security of their freehold, giving him a legal estate in the land which was not extinguished, as he himself was a loyal Protestant, and his son was able to recover these lands from those to whom the Crown had granted them.
 He married Anne [surname unknown] (fl.
 1642) and had issue six children including:

 (1) Walter Baker (1623-69) (q.v.);